 Overview: Natural product biosynthesis, particularly the development of synthetic routes with cell-free systems (purified enzymes, crude-extracts) for the synthesis of antimicrobials, or derivatisation into non-natural analogs.

-Where are you looking: Natural products, biosynthetic gene clusters.
+Where are you looking for antibiotics: Natural products, biosynthetic gene clusters.

 Expertise offered: Cell-free systems, combinatorial DNA assembly.

-Issues: Biochemical studies on new natural products - >99% of bioinformatic data is unstudied at this level.
+Bottlenecks: Biochemical studies on new natural products: >99% of bioinformatic data is unstudied at this level.
 Identifying new biological targets / bioassays, high-throughput laboratory experiments that demonstrate this.

 Keywords: Natural product biosynthesis, cell-free systems, synthetic biology.